-Survey areas were located at flood relief working zones where significant instream works were being conducted in advance of the survey commencement.
+Fisheries surveys were conducted during July 2016.
+Survey areas were located at flood relief working zones where significant instream works are proposed.
 These included a first station, commencing slightly upstream but overlapping the instream works zone and at a second station downstream of this location to provide improved knowledge of the fisheries value of the wider site.
 Electro-fishing was conducted at ten locations where instream works are expected, under licence from Inland Fisheries Ireland.